ethereum-mining/ethminer/API_DOCUMENTATION.md

 ### miner_getstathr

 With this method you expect back a collection of statistical data.
-To issue request:
+To issue a request:

 ```json
 {